keho98/D3Viz/readme.md

-# D3 Experiments - Kevin Ho
+# D3 Experiments

-A set of visualizations demonstrating design patterns/best practices as seen and learned from experts in d3.js
+A set of visualizations demonstrating design patterns/best practices as seen and learned from experts in d3.js.